 As cyber-attacks like ransomware unfold at computer-speed, human security teams find themselves unable to react quickly enough.
 Attackers are also increasingly striking out-of-hours, when no-one is even around to action a response.

-Meanwhile the sophistication of attacks is also increasing, as criminals turn to AI and new techiques to target enterprises.
+Meanwhile the sophistication of attacks is also increasing, as criminals turn to AI and new techniques to target enterprises.
 It is now recognized that autonomous systems are necessary in reducing time to response and fighting this new generation of cyber-threats.

 Build cyber resilience over time